 Encourage your friend to talk to a therapist to clarify their feelings and think about what they would like to do.
-Also, counseling services are available to support you while helping them deal with the situation.
+Also, counseling services are available to support you as you attempt to help them deal with the situation.
 Call Counseling and Psychological Services at 860.685.2910 to schedule an appointment.

 Don't give up.
 Break-ups and reconciliations are common in the context of relationship violence.
-This cycle can be one of the most frustrating things to watch for friends of people who are in unhealthy relationships.
+This cycle can be one of the most frustrating things to watch for friends of people who are being abused.
 It typically takes 7-9 attempts to leave a relationship before the person leaves for good.
 Be patient.